Vasuji/CARND-lane-finding/writeup_template.md

 A possible improvement would be to train the car in every such situations like rainy day, snow , night etc.

-Another potential improvement could be to use other radiation camera for example infra red camera at night.
-What about using sound waves like bats use it to detect the position of wall or obstacle.
+Another potential improvement could be to use other radiation camera for example infrared camera at night.
+What about using sound waves like bats use it to detect the position of wall or obstacle?